History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 5.2 Contact Information

-The Chair should confirm contact information (telephone numbers, FAX numbers, e-mail addresses and mailing addresses) of the parties and respective legal counsel, if applicable.
-Any information or communication sent to the Provost or the faculty member and their respective legal counsel must be sent to the other party.
+The Panel Chair should confirm contact information (telephone numbers, FAX numbers, e-mail addresses and mailing addresses) of the parties and respective legal counsel, if applicable.
+Any information or communication sent to the Executive Vice Chancellor and Provost or the faculty member and their respective legal counsel must be sent to the other party.

 5.3 General Matters